 Merryweather was very much enamoured, describing his apple stock as “beautiful” and “very fine” in his notes.
 It’s clear the man felt an enormous kinship with his stock; in 1893, he claimed to have “known this splendid apple [for] forty years” and spoke to Brailsford’s son-in-law Bramley on many occasions about how the original tree birthed the “finest apple ever produced.”
 These days, Henry Merryweather’s great grandson Roger organises an annual Bramley apple festival to continue the apple love.

 In 2015, the Bramley apple was given protected status by the European Commission as a pie filling.
-A staple of sauces, jams, chutneys and crumbles, its tangy flavour and versatile usage has seen it shipped all over, and it’s this global success that takes us down perhaps the most unexpected burrow in this particular rabbit hole: The Bramley Apple Fan Club, based in Obuse, Japan.
+A staple of sauces, jams, chutneys and crumbles, its tangy flavour and versatile usage has seen it shipped all over, and it’s this global success that takes us down perhaps the most unexpected burrow in this particular rabbit hole: The Bramley Apple Fan Club, based out of Japan.

 Mr Arai, the first chairman of the Royal Horticultural Society in Japan, discovered the apple baked into a pie in a London restaurant.
 For Arai, it was a game changer.
 Born on an apple farm, Arai was used to more conventional Japanese apples like the Fuji; naturally sweet, shapely, and red.
 Here he met an apple radically different to anything he’d known, and fell in love.
 Just as Merryweather saw potential in those first few cuttings of the original tree, Arai believed that the Bramley apple would revolutionise Japanese horticulture.
-He took samples to his farm in Obuse and within a few years was growing his own stock.
+The RHS sent through cuttings of their own Bramley stock and within a few years the apple was thriving within Japan.

 “Japanese apple farmers had been facing many of the same problems as farmers in the UK,” says Kimi Mizuno, a spokesperson for the Bramley Apple Fan Club and one of its founding members.
 “Too much work, not enough pay, ageing farmers and fewer people able to work in the industry.
 We believe the Bramley apple may help.
 Some bakeries have even started using it as their first apples of the season, and many people are learning more about apples and other kinds of fruits through the Bramley.”